-Surgeon brings patients latest advances in hip and knee replacement surgery
+Surgeon brings patients latest advances in hip and knee replacement surgery - Archived

 Hip and knee surgery have come a long way, baby.
 Just ask Alexander Rosenstein, MD, who has been instrumental in helping to advance orthopedic surgery for his patients over the past 25 years.